 Hard to believe that Valentine’s Day is only a little over a week away.
 Where is 2013 going???
 I’m as excited as you are to get my candy and chocolate fix on!
 Red roses and yummy treats go hand in hand when we think of celebrating Valentine’s Day.
 As dedicated, loving, caring mommies and wives, we definitely deserve to treat ourselves to some delicious goodies!!
 (Preferably, while relaxing in a hot bath or with a glass of vino) And, it’s inevitable that the kiddos are going to home from school with a sugar high followed by a sugar crash from all that Valentine’s Day chocolate & sugar.
-So, I decided to do some research on the best and worst candy and chocolate choices for the holiday and I stumbled up some great info on on a blog called Care2 Make a Difference.
+So, I decided to do some research on the best and worst candy and chocolate choices for the holiday and I stumbled up some great info on a blog called Care2 Make a Difference.
 She found some more healthful candy companies that boast “all natural”, “organic”, “fair trade”, and/or “sustainable” goodies.
 Pretty Cool!
-You can click on the links to each company if you’d like to check out all they have to offer!
 Happy Valentine’s Day!

 Surf Sweets: Gluten free gummy candies, made in a nut-free facility, corn syrup and GMO free, with only natural colors and flavors using organic fruit juice and sweeteners.

 Glee Gum: All natural colored and flavored gum.

 Sugar Coated Organics: An online retailer carrying various organic candies with no artificial flavors or colors and no corn syrup.
 Many of their brands are gluten free, nut free, dairy free or vegan